hakavlad/tird/README.md

 - `tird` does not support ASCII armored output.
 - `tird` does not support Reed–Solomon error correction.
 - `tird` does not support splitting the output into chunks.
+- `tird` does not support low-level device reading and writing when used on MS Windows (devices cannot be used as keyfiles, cannot be overwritten, cannot be encrypted or hidden).
 - `tird` does not provide a graphical user interface.
 - `tird` does not provide a password generator.
 - `tird` does not wipe sensitive data from the heap.